cloudflare/cloudflare-docs/content/fundamentals/reference/http-request-headers.md

 ## CF-IPCountry

 The `CF-IPCountry` header contains a two-character country code of the originating visitor’s country.

-Besides the  [ISO-3166-1 alpha-2 codes](https://www.iso.org/iso-3166-country-codes.html), Cloudflare uses the `XX` country code when the country information is unknown.
+Besides the  [ISO-3166-1 alpha-2 codes](https://www.iso.org/iso-3166-country-codes.html), Cloudflare uses the following special country codes:

+-   `XX` - Used for clients without country code data.
+-   `T1` - Used for clients using the Tor network.

 To add this header to requests, along with other HTTP headers with location information for the visitor's IP address, [enable the **Add visitor location headers** Managed Transform](/rules/transform/managed-transforms/configure/).